xames3/smart/docs/source/projects/slowtorch.rst

     I want to give a special shoutout to my colleague, :ref:`Fatemeh Taghvaei <cast-fatemeh-taghvaei>` for her patience and late night meetings.
-They helped me fix my broadcasting logic and brought a fresh perspective to my understanding and implementation of broadcasting in SlowTorch.
+She helped me fix my broadcasting logic and brought a fresh perspective to my understanding and implementation of broadcasting in SlowTorch.
 I can't thank her enough for her support and guidance during this phase of the project.

 .. _building-the-building-blocks: